Ada Township, Michigan

 Ada Township (/ˈeɪdə/ AY-də) is a civil township of Kent County in the U.S. state of Michigan.
-The population was 14,388 at the 2020 census.
+Its population was 14,388 at the 2020 census.

 The majority of the township is included in the Forest Hills census-designated place, which is used only for statistical purposes.
 Ada Township is part of the Grand Rapids metropolitan area and is about 3.0 mi east of the city of Grand Rapids.
 The township is the corporate home of Alticor and its subsidiary companies Amway North America and Amway.

 Communities

 Ada, also known as Ada Village, is an unincorporated community within the township.
 It is located on M-21, about 12 mi east of Grand Rapids.
-Ada contains its own post office with the 49301 ZIP Code that serves the majority of the township.
+Ada contains its own post office with the 49301 ZIP code that serves the majority of the township.
 Ada was settled as early as 1821 when Rix Robinson built a trading post near the area to trade furs with a local Ottawa village.
 Robinson made the first land purchase here in 1833, and a settlement developed along the Thornapple River.
 A post office was established in 1837.
 Both the township and village settlement were named for Ada Smith, the daughter of the first postmaster.
 The settlement was given a station on the Detroit and Milwaukee Railroad (later part of the Detroit, Grand Haven and Milwaukee Railway).
 A plat was recorded in 1857.

 Forest Hills is an unincorporated community and census-designated place (CDP) that occupies the majority of the township for statistical purposes.
 The CDP occupies 32.99 sqmi (or 88.90%) of the township.
 Forest Hills also occupies a large portion of Cascade Township to the south and is the largest and most-populated CDP in the state.